ionides/531w25/index.md

 We will progress from fitting linear, Gaussian dynamic models to fitting nonlinear models for which Monte Carlo methods are required.
 Examples will be drawn from ecology, economics, epidemiology, finance and elsewhere.

-The course outline, course information and grading policies are described in the [syllabus](syllabus.html).
+Additional information is in the [syllabus](syllabus.html).
+Online discussion is on [piazza](https://piazza.com/umich/winter2025/datascistats531).

-631 has an additional [reading group](631.html) where we discuss a research paper each week.
+631 includes a [reading group](631.html) where we discuss a research paper each week.
 Students registering for 631 are expected to have taken at least one core PhD-level class such as STATS 600.

 --------------